Iran's Revolutionary Guard says it has seized a British tanker in the Strait of Hormuz

 The British government says it is urgently seeking information after reports Iran has seized the British-flagged ship.

-Electronic jamming breaks the data links between a drone and its controller on the ground, causing it to crash.
-Such a move requires a vehicle-mounted, counter-drone device on the flight deck of the ship — a device that's visible in official photographs of the Boxer released by the Pentagon after the incident.
+At the White House on Friday, President Donald Trump said flatly of the Iranian drone: "We shot it down."
+But Pentagon and other officials have said repeatedly that the USS Boxer, a Navy ship in the Strait of Hormuz, actually jammed the drone's signal, causing it to crash, and did not fire a missile.
+The officials spoke on condition of anonymity to discuss sensitive technology.

-National security adviser John Bolton said "there is no question this was an Iranian drone and USS Boxer took it out."
+Trump's national security adviser, John Bolton, said, "There is no question this was an Iranian drone, and the USS Boxer took it out as the president announced yesterday because it posed a threat to the ship and its crew.
+It's entirely the right thing to do."

-An Iranian news agency reported Friday that the country's armed forces say all Iranian drones in the Persian Gulf returned safely to their bases.

-Earlier, Iran released video images it claims proves that a US warship did not destroy an Iranian drone near the Persian Gulf.
+In Tehran, the Iranian military said all its drones had returned safely to their bases and denied there was any confrontation with the USS Boxer, an amphibious assault ship.